RJDonnison/FramePlus/README.md

-Plugin for 1.21.6 paper that makes item frames only interactable by the player that placed them or OPs.
+Plugin for 1.21.6 Paper that allows item frame locking with crouch right-click.
+This stops item frame being interacted or broken with by all players.
+Item frames can only be unlocked by player that locked them or OP's.
+Also adds clicking through item frames on containers.